laurencmendoza/felix-says/docs/planning.md

 5. Handle a player clicking a button

-- Once the player clicks a button, their choice gets added to the player's sequence (an array)
+- Once the player clicks a button, their choice gets added to the player's sequence (an array storing their choices)
-- Then, their array gets compared the computer's sequence (another array) at the current index
+- Then, this array gets compared the relevant values of the computer's sequence
+   - Comparing only values of the computer sequence up to the length of the current player sequence array
 - If the player sequence does not match the computer sequence, they lose (game over screen)
-- Once the length of the player sequence and the content of the player sequence matches the computer sequence, the computer will repeat the sequence, and add one new random value to the sequence
+- Once the player's sequence matches the whole computer sequence, the computer will add one new random value to the sequence, and then repeat the sequence

 6. Handle a player clicking the start over button

-- If the player clicks the start over button, the game will reload
+- If the player clicks the start over button, the game will reload (invoke the init() function)

 <!-- Extra Information for Psuedo Code